-For reporting on these indicators, the focus is on key population-led organizations and networks that are led by: female, male and transgender sex workers; gay men and other men who have sex with men; people who use drugs; and transgender people.
-Although the specific focus is on obtaining better information about the proportion of prevention services being delivered by community-based organizations that are led by members of key populations, UNAIDS acknowledges that these groups are overlapping.
+For reporting on these indicators, the focus is on key population-led organizations and networks that are defined as being led by the following groups: female, male and transgender sex workers; gay men and other men who have sex with men; people who use drugs; and transgender people.
+Although the specific focus is on obtaining better information about the proportion of prevention services being delivered by organizations that are led by members of key populations, UNAIDS acknowledges that these groups are overlapping.
 Furthermore, people living with HIV, prisoners, people with a history of incarceration, migrants, women and young people also may be included within each of the key populations named here.